Identity Governance in Action | Teleport

 Teleport supports multiple identity options so you can plug into your existing stack or make Teleport your source of truth.

-Integrate with IdPs like AWS IAM Identity Center, Okta, Microsoft Entra ID, or SailPoint to sync groups to Teleport roles.
+Integrate with IdPs like AWS IAM Identity Center, Okta, or Microsoft Entra ID to sync groups to Teleport roles.
 If you prefer, you can also run Teleport as an identity provider, issuing short-lived credentials and federating access to downstream apps and services.

 These integrations enable centralized onboarding/off-boarding, group-to-role mapping, and consistent policy enforcement across all your resources.